bartkl/presentations/cimug2024/index.md

 ---

 Even external contributors can make changes...
-* and request merging those back to the upstream model.
+* and request merging those back in the upstream model.

 ---